 A hands-on course designed to explore historical and recent concepts, trends, and techniques of studio art.
-Painting, photography, digital photography, drawing, design, sculpture, computer-generated art, and performing arts may be approached independently or as multi-media.
-Also offered as study abroad course.3 credits
+Painting, photography, digital photography, drawing, design, sculpture, computer-generated art, and

 ART 428 INDEPENDENT FINE ARTS STUDY

 Individual study with a member of the department.
 Open only to students who have secured the approval of the Chair of the Department and the consent of the individual instructor.
 A student may elect this course only once for credit towards the Minor in Fine Arts.3 credits